Week 6 - Cloud and Azure Essentials

 <aside>

 💡 The --container flag is required.
-By default, the container name matches the job name you passed to az containerapp job create.
+By default, the container name matches the job name you passed to az containerapp job create (not the image repository name).
 If the job already exited, the log stream may be unavailable.
 Check the Azure portal Log stream instead.

 </aside>